CyVerse-learning-materials/2021-neon-aop-workshop/index.rst

 **Step 2: Sign up for Workshop** |Workshop Enrollment|

-**Step 3: Review this website -- all of our training materials will be posted or linked from here**
+**Step 3: Review this website -- training materials will be posted or linked from here**

 ..
     #### Comment: Use short, imperative titles e.g. Upload and share data, uploading and